3dcitydb/3dcitydb-docs/source/impexp/import-preferences/import-log.rst

    * - | CITYOBJECT_ID
      - | The value of the ID column (primary key) of the CITYOBJECT table where the feature was inserted.
    * - | GMLID_IN_FILE
-     - | The original object identifier of the feature in the input file (might differ in database due to import settings).
+     - | The original object identifier of the feature in the input file.
+Note: the GMLID in the database might differ from the original identifier due to import settings.
    * - | INPUT_FILE
      - | The path of the input file from which the feature was imported.